HeheYash/Yash-Walhekar-Cyber-Task-8/README.md

 ### Step 2: VPN Connection (VPN Activated)

-I then connected to the "Fastest free server" on ProtonVPN, which assigned me a server in the Netherlands.
-The client application confirmed a successful and protected connection.
+Next I used ProtonVPN, the result was that I was assigned to the **Fastest free server**, and my assigned server was the Netherlands.
+A successful and secure connection was proven by the client application.

 * **New IP:** `185.132.132.203`
 * **Location:** Netherlands